DustinWatts/Bluetooth-System-Monitor/README.md

 **MacOs**:

 On MacOS the python script uses PySerial to communicate with the ESP32 and it uses psutil to get the the system information.
-Temperature details are retreived using "powermetrics" which does not need installation.
+Temperature details are retreived using "powermetrics" and "smc" which does not need installation.

 `pip install pyserial`
 Docs on PySerial: https://pythonhosted.org/pyserial/